paulomarquesc/getbearertoken/README.md

 # getbearertoken.go
-Golang tool that authenticates against Azure Active Directory using a certificate in pfx format and generates a token file.
+Golang tool that authenticates against Entra ID using a certificate in pfx format or managed identity and generates a token file.

 ## Usage